Bruce Poliquin: Iran

 In December 2017, the House passed Poliquin's Iranian Leadership Asset Transparency Act by a 289–135 vote.
 His fourth bill to pass the House that year, it required the public disclosure of the assets of Iran's regime.
 "Reports have indicated these funds are being used to support and sponsor terrorism around the region and to undermine our own national security interests.
 Iran, the world's leading state sponsor of terrorism, cannot be trusted and it's important for the security of the region and for the United States for these secret funds to be exposed publicly to the world."

 Personal life

-On February 11, 1992, Poliquin's wife, Jane, drowned in a swimming accident at the Palmas del Mar Beach Resort in Humacao, Puerto Rico.
-Poliquin's father-in-law, James Carpenter, was also killed in the accident.
+On February 11, 1992, Poliquin's wife, Jane, drowned in an ocean rip current swimming accident at the Palmas del Mar Beach Resort in Humacao, Puerto Rico.
+Poliquin's father-in-law, James Carpenter, was also killed, trying to save her.
 Jane's death made Poliquin a single parent to his 16-month-old son.

 In 2009 Poliquin divorced his second wife, Judith Arbuckle.

 While in Washington, Poliquin slept in his office, in a pull-down bed he installed in 2015.

 On January 31, 2018, Poliquin was one of several members of Congress who were traveling to a legislative retreat in West Virginia when their train collided with a truck just outside Charlottesville, Virginia, killing one person.
 Poliquin sustained minor injuries.

 On September 20, 2019, President Donald Trump nominated Poliquin as chair of the Securities Investor Protection Corporation.